UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/move_object.rst

 - On the :ref:`sensor-keyboard`, click on the *Key* field and press a key to assign a key to it.
 - On the :ref:`actuator-motion`, insert the value ``-0.05`` in the field *Y* of *Loc*.

-The :ref:`editor-logic-bricks` should look like this:
+The :ref:`bpy.types.SpaceLogicEditor` should look like this:

 .. figure:: /images/tutorials-move_object-logic_editor_1.png